indika/blog/_posts/2014-01-11-cooking-with-chef.md

 }
 {% endhighlight %}

-The databag can be accessed from the recipe like this:
+The databag can be accessed from within the recipe like this:

 {% highlight ruby %}